 Perfect part-time position at St. Mark's Episcopal Day School in the kitchen.
 Shopping, prepping, and preparing lunches for faculty and staff twice a week.
 Hours between 15-20.
 Great opportunity for someone looking for a fun part-time job.
-Please contact Susan Oehler, firstname.lastname@example.org, 904.388.2632.
+Experience in food service preferable.
+Please contact Susan Oehler, email@example.com, 904.388.2632.

 Summary: Extended Day assistants are expected to create a safe and loving environment for children both before and after the school day.
 EDP assistants must be able to supervise play and engage children from one year old through sixth grade in age appropriate activities.

 A teaching certificate and/or experience is preferred.
 High school diploma is required.